mikey242/kudos-donations/readme.txt

 = I've enabled the required recurring payment methods, but I still cannot use recurring.

 If you modified your Mollie account after adding it to Kudos Donations your will need to re-sync the settings.
-To do this visit the Mollie tab under the settings page and click the "Refresh API" link.
+To do this visit the Mollie tab under the settings page and click the "Refresh API" button.

 = How much does Mollie cost? =